Variational models of network formation and ion transport: applications to polyelectrolyte membranes

-From a theoretical point of view, essentially all research on network morphology focused on the self-assembly process of the pore network.
-The network morphology, however, is likely to evolve under operating conditions – namely, charge transferred via the pores may change the pore network morphology.
-Thus, the system involves mutual feedback between morphology and electrokinetics.
-Such feedback is beyond the available theoretical description.
-The current proposal aims to develop a novel theoretical framework that will allow understanding morphological changes coupled to Coulombic interactions utilizing gradient flows and asymptotic methods.
+From a theoretical point of view, essentially all research on morphology evolution focused on the self-assembly process of the morphology at static conditions.
+Mutual feedback between morphology and electrokinetics is beyond the classical theoretical description.
+The current proposal focused on the development of a novel theoretical framework that couples morphological changes to Coulombic interactions utilizing gradient flows and asymptotic methods.
 Specifically, the project objectives are two-fold:

-* Development of a combined model for morphology evolution and charge transfer.
+* Development of a combined model of morphology evolution and electrokinetics.

-* Modelling of electrokinetic phenomena of concentrated solution in confined regions such as the water nano-pores.
+* Modelling of electrokinetic phenomena of concentrated solution in confined regions such as water nano-pores.

-In pursue of these goals, I have developed an Onsager system that couples morphology development and electrostatics, as well as reactions.
-The system describes morphology evolution in a self–consistent way while satisfying the second law of Thermodynamics.
-At a basic configuration, this system reduce to the (symmetric) Ohta-Kawasaki equation – nonlocal Cahn-Hilliard type model that arises from the Ohta and Kawasaki density functional theory for diblock copolymers (DCP) mixtures.
-The Ohta-Kawasaki equation, therefore, serves as a prototype model for morphology evolution driven by competing short-range and long-range interactions.
-My research included a systematic analysis of the asymmetric Ohta-Kawasaki equation – a variant that accounts for asymmetric short-range and long-range interactions that arise, for example, due to a dielectric difference between the phases.
-The Ohta-Kawasaki framework, however, is insufficient to model network evolutions in membranes like Nafion.
-Therefore, I have extended the framework to explicitly incorporate electrokinetics and non-equilibrium chemical reactions which are required to model network morphology.
+In pursue of these goals, I have developed an Onsager system that couples morphology development and electrostatics in ionic liquids and later in concentrated electrolytes.
+Significantly, the system describes morphology evolution in a self–consistent way while satisfying the second law of Thermodynamics.
+At a basic configuration, this system reduces to the (symmetric) Ohta-Kawasaki equation – a nonlocal Cahn-Hilliard type model that arises from the Ohta and Kawasaki density functional theory for diblock copolymers (DCP) mixtures.
+The Ohta-Kawasaki equation, therefore, serves as a prototype model for morphology evolution driven by competing short-range and long-range Coulombic interactions.
+I have conducted a systematic analysis of the asymmetric Ohta-Kawasaki equation – a variant that accounts for asymmetric short-range and long-range interactions that arise, for example, due to a dielectric difference between the phases.